top of page

 All About GIA

-The Greeley Interfaith Association (GIA) is a nonprofit entity funded by contributions from Greeley area faith community congregations, individuals, grants and by proceeds from the GIA Clothing Bank.
+The Greeley Interfaith Association (GIA) is a nonprofit organization founded in 1976, comprising faith congregations, individuals, and human service organizations across Weld County.
+GIA’s work is funded through proceeds from the GIA Clothing Bank.
+Community organizations may apply for financial assistance through grants.

-It is understood that from a faith context, social justice involves making sure all persons have access to a safe physical, emotional and spiritual environment where each person has adequate shelter, nutrition, clothing, employment, health care and a compassionate community of support.
+Social Justice Context: From a faith perspective, social justice includes ensuring access to safe physical, emotional, and spiritual environments with adequate shelter, nutrition, clothing, employment, health care, and compassionate community support.

 Program Goals

-2. Provide a means for involvement by laity, clergy and agency staff members in community social issues and concerns;
+2. Support the active involvement of laity, clergy, and agency staff in addressing community social issues.

 Membership Participation